-Likewise, it may also be cause by neurogenic disorders such as spinal cord injuries and, in other cases, cancers involving the penis, otherwise known as malignant priapism.
+Likewise, it may also be caused by neurogenic disorders such as spinal cord injuries and, in other cases, cancers involving the penis, otherwise known as malignant priapism.

 While ischemic and nonischemic priapisms are characterised by prolonged erections, they are distinct in causes and treatments, making their accurate diagnosis incredibly important.

 The following are the usual standards of care when diagnosing priapism: